-A blinded assessment of CD4 cell counts in the Phase III trial of IDEC-CE9.1 showed that 35 out of 103 patients completing the first month of treatment had reduced CD4 cell counts, compared to 10 of 136 measured at the same point in the Phase II trial.
-Five of these ten patients in Phase II had a reduction of CD4 counts for three months or longer.
-The duration of CD4 count reduction in the Phase III trial will be assessed as part of the ongoing follow-up.
-No efficacy assessment has been made to date in the Phase III trial, but an evaluation will be made for patients who have completed the initial part of the trial.
+By contrast, in June 1997, Phase III and supportive clinical trials of IDEC-CE9.1 were placed on hold due to lowered CD4 cell counts in 35 out of 103 patients completing the first month of treatment, compared to 10 out of 136 measured at the same point in the Phase II trial.
 The earlier Phase II study demonstrated significant clinical improvement in the signs and symptoms of rheumatoid arthritis with IDEC-CE9.1 treatment.
-For example, according the American College of Rheumatology ACR-20 composite endpoint, 69%, 51% and 42% response rates were seen in the 140mg, 80mg and 40mg dose groups, respectively, versus 19% in the placebo group in this double-blinded, Phase II study.
+For example, according to the American College of Rheumatology ACR-20 composite endpoint, 69%, 51% and 42% response rates were seen in the 140 mg, 80 mg and 40 mg dose groups, respectively, versus 19% in the placebo group in this double-blinded, Phase II study.

-The reason for the observed discrepancy in frequency of CD4 depletion between the Phase III trial and the earlier Phase II experience is uncertain.
+The reason for the observed discrepancy in the frequency of CD4 depletion between the Phase III trial and the earlier Phase II experience is uncertain.
 Potential sources of this variation, including dose and schedule changes, manufacturing changes and patient variables, will be investigated as part of a comprehensive review of preclinical and clinical data.
-This assessment will guide decisions regarding the further development of IDEC-CE9.1.
+The rationale of anti-CD4 antibody for patients with rheumatoid arthritis is not to deplete CD4 but rather to regulate their function.
+Because of IDEC-151's percent benefit of non-CD4 depletion and longer cell coating, IDEC-151 has replaced IDEC-CE9.1 as the lead anti-CD4 product candidate for treatment of rheumatoid arthritis.
+The Company is currently considering IDEC-CE9.1 for indications where CD4 depletion is better tolerated or even warranted, such as bone marrow transplantation.
+When an indication is chosen, the Company plans to undertake new clinical trials.